 29. Whereas some parts of the consultations took place as planned (notably electronic communication and consultation activities), physical interviews and meetings could not take place due to the Covid-19 pandemic; these have been replaced with virtual interviews.
-The online public consultation is currently open with a closing date of 08 April 2021, and accordingly its results will be incorporated into the (draft) final report.
-National stakeholder workshops in the three Andean partner countries took place in the first three weeks of March 2021, with additional interviews also planned to be held to enrich the preliminary analysis presented in this interim report.
-The draft final report is planned to be submitted in June 2021.
+National stakeholder workshops in the three Andean partner countries took place in the first three weeks of March 2021; additional interviews are still planned to enrich the preliminary analysis presented in this interim report.
+The draft final report is planned to be submitted in July 2021.